cloudfoundry-attic/bosh-lite/README.md

 ## Manage your local boxes

-We keep publishing pre-build Vagrant boxes on Amazon S3.
-It is recommened to use the latest boxes because they should be more smaller, faster or less problematic.
+We keep publishing pre-built Vagrant boxes on Amazon S3.
+It is recommened to use the latest boxes because they should be smaller, faster or less problematic.

 ### Download latest boxes